MdnAgency/prestashop-mdn_cookie/Readme.md

-# Prestashop MDN Cookie Content
+# Prestashop MDN Cookie Consent

 MDN Cookie Content is a module developed by Maisondunet, a french web agency.
 It allows you to manage cookie consent easily with 7 categories directly in Prestashop